Table of Contents

 Classification of esophageal atresia

-Esophageal atresia may be divided into types I-III according to Vogt:
+Esophageal atresia may be divided into types 1–3 according to Vogt:

-- Vogt II (about 10 %): Esophageal atresia without a tracheoesophageal fistula;
+- Vogt 2 (about 10%): esophageal atresia without a tracheoesophageal fistula

-- Vogt III a (< 1 %): Esophageal atresia with a proximal tracheoesophageal fistula;
+- Vogt 3a (< 1%): esophageal atresia with a proximal tracheoesophageal fistula

-- Vogt III b (80 %): Esophageal atresia with a distal tracheoesophageal fistula;
+- Vogt 3b (80%): esophageal atresia with a distal tracheoesophageal fistula

-- Vogt III c (5 %): Esophageal atresia with a proximal and distal tracheoesophageal fistula;
+- Vogt 3c (5%): esophageal atresia with a proximal and distal tracheoesophageal fistula

 Symptoms of Esophageal Atresia

-- Intrauterine complication that may end with preterm labor and preterm birth is known as polyhydramnios.
+- An intrauterine complication that may end with preterm labor and preterm birth is known as polyhydramnios.
 The fetus swallows amniotic fluid, which does not reach the gastrointestinal tract and cannot be absorbed due to the malformation, but it accumulates.

-- Noticeable symptoms of the newborn babies are frequent bouts of coughing and rattling breathing with respiratory disorders up to cyanosis.
+- Noticeable symptoms in newborn babies are frequent bouts of coughing and rattling breathing with respiratory disorders such as cyanosis.

 Diagnosis of Esophageal Atresia

-In some cases, the esophageal atresia can be diagnosis on a prenatal ultrasonography, especially in the 3th trimester.
+In some cases, the esophageal atresia can be diagnosed by prenatal ultrasonography, especially in the 3rd trimester.

-In born, on suspicion of esophageal atresia, in the first step, physician may use a gastric tube which can provide the first indication: the gastric tube should be protruded 10 cm deep, but not longer, so that the examiner may encounter a resistance.
-Physician may inject air into the tube and check its location with a stethoscope: typical gurgles cannot be auscultated as usual over the stomach.
+In newborns, on suspicion of esophageal atresia, as a first step, the physician may use a gastric tube which can provide the 1st indication; The gastric tube should be protruded 10 cm deep, but not longer, so that the examiner may encounter resistance.
+The physician may inject air into the tube and check its location with a stethoscope: Typical gurgles cannot be auscultated as usual over the stomach.
 Also, no stomach contents can be aspirated (except for the case with H-fistula).

-A chest X-ray can help in diagnosis of esophageal aresia.
-The “blind sac” sign is show in the superior mediastinum in this study.
+A chest X-ray can help in the diagnosis of esophageal atresia.
+The ‘blind sac’ sign is shown in the superior mediastinum in this study.
 The esophagus in its upper part is air-filled and demonstrates increased transparency up to its discontinuity.
-If contrast medium was used, the “blind sac” appears to look hyper-transparent.
-In the case of a tracheoesophageal fistula, an air-filled stomach is also evident due to the connection of the trachea and the esophagus.
+If contrast medium was used, the ‘blind sac’ appears to look hyper-transparent.
+In the case of a tracheoesophageal fistula, an air-filled stomach is also evident due to the connection between the trachea and the esophagus.

 In endoscopy, a tracheoesophageal fistula can be represented particularly well.

-Due to the known VACTERL and CHARGE syndrome, targeted further diagnostics with respect to the associated medical conditions should always be conducted.
+Due to the known VACTERL and CHARGE syndrome, further targeted diagnostics of the associated medical conditions should always be conducted.

 Similar clinical patterns as in the case of esophageal atresia

 If a newborn baby has the symptoms described above, other medical conditions should be kept in mind along with esophageal atresia.
-So, with a cesarean section, a newborn may swallow a big amount of amniotic fluid and then produce frothy sputum.
-However, this should be self-adjusted after the correspondent expectoration.
-Furthermore, achalasia, esophageal stenosis or impaired swallowing reflex could be put in question.
+During a cesarean section, a newborn may swallow a big amount of amniotic fluid and then produce frothy sputum.
+However, this should be self-adjusted after the corresponding expectoration.
+Furthermore, achalasia, esophageal stenosis or impaired swallowing reflex could have similar clinical patterns.